kesavisasi1-creator/markdown-buddy-kesavakumary/Appendix.md

+AI Assistance Declaration: I used ChatGPT (GPT-5.6 Sol) on September 22, 2026, for documentation structure, Markdown formatting, and writing assistance.
+I reviewed all AI-generated content manually.
+I am responsible for the accuracy and originality of this work.
   # Appendix: AI Prompts and Key Responses

 ## AI Tool
 - Tool: ChatGPT